 - Resin Coating - The best way to finish our kits is to coat them with resin.
 This allows for smooth surfaces, adds a significant amount of strength to the prop, and can even add a little weight.
 We recommend XTC-3D.
 It is a resin specifically formulated to coat 3D printed parts and it makes for easy sanding.
 One box is enough for many projects.
 XTC-3D is our go to when finishing any 3D printed item!
 All of our kits were designed to be used with resin not sanded and primed!

 After you resin coat the item you will want to sand any runs, drips, or excess.
+You will also need to scuff up any shiny parts of the resin to promote adhesion.
+This can be done with a scotch pad or sandpaper in the 400-1000 range depending on the paint you use.
 You can then prime and paint with your preferred paint.

 Item Specific Assembly Instructions